 In her sophomore album, Love Will Remain, San Diego-based artist Vanessa Mitchell musically examines intense grief following the loss of her father to pancreatic cancer in January 2022.
 While her debut solo album, Nice To Meet You was released back in 2010, Vanessa states, “I didn’t have anything to say… Until now.”

-Mitchell is known internationally for being the CEO and master diamond setter of Vanessa Nicole Jewels, an established, award-winning jewelry studio that creates custom diamond rings for clients worldwide.
+Mitchell is known internationally for being a Master Diamond Setter.
+She's the Founder of Vanessa Nicole Jewels, an award-winning jewelry studio that creates custom diamond rings for clients worldwide.
 Music acts as a creative outlet to cathartically express her emotions while balancing the demands of motherhood and business.

 "As someone who creates diamond rings to symbolize love stories, this passion project is very interconnected to what I celebrate each day, which is LOVE.
 Songwriting is what has allowed me to privately process my grief so I can continue to be fully present for my incredible clients.
 When you have a team and family that relies on you, the responsibility to perform is high.
 But when your heart is broken, the pain has to go somewhere – Having this project allowed me to feel some sense of control during a time when I otherwise didn’t have any."

 This new album released in January 2023 focuses on a different kind of story not often in the spotlight – that of a father & daughter.

 In January 2022, The Washington Post wrote an article about her Dad, Patrick Mitchell, three days after cancer took his life: https://www.washingtonpost.com/lifestyle/2022/01/13/bucket-list-cancer-kindness-coronado/

 Other news channels then picked up the story: